janrembold/modr.jquery.chop/README.md

 # modr.jquery.chop

+**This plugin is currently in an early beta (proof-of-concept) state, don't use in productive environments**

 A modular content chopper plugin with accordion, tabbed navigation and url parameter support

 > See https://github.com/janrembold/modr for framework details.